 The wooden barracks had once been stables.
-The walls were thin and had gaps at the bottom and top, which let in the bitterly cold wind.
-Near the entrance door were two rooms to house the ‘functionaries’ or kapos (heads of the block).
+The walls were thin and had gaps at the bottom and top, which let in the bitterly cold wind in the winter.
+Near the entrance door were two rooms to house the ‘functionaries’ or kapos.
 The barracks had no windows, but instead had a row of skylights at the top of the roof.
 Each block had wooden three-tiered bunks.
-Prisoners slept under thin blankets or rags on mattresses.
+Prisoners slept under thin blankets or rags on their straw mattresses.

 Each barrack had two stoves with a brick heating flue running between them.
 However, fuel was not provided.
 As a result many prisoners died during the extreme cold of the Polish winters.

 Sanitary facilities for prisoners at Auschwitz-Birkenau were extremely poor.
 It was impossible for inmates to keep clean or have a change of clothes.
 For the first two years of the camp’s existence, the prisoners had no access to water for washing.
 When there was later water, it was not clean.
 Prisoners, therefore, spent their existence in the camp dirty and in filthy clothes, which increased the likelihood of them contracting infections and diseases.